-- 2.1 Number of Directors - (a) The Board has determined that, consistent with the size of the Company and its activities, the Board shall be comprised of a minimum three (3) Directors, at least two of whom shall be non-executive. - (b) The Board's policy is that the majority of Directors shall be independent, nonexecutive Directors at a time when the size of the Company and its activities warrants such a structure.
-This will ensure that all Board discussions or decisions have the benefit of outside views and experience, and that the majority of Directors will be free of any interests or influences that could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of the Company. - (c) The Board has adopted the definition of independence set out in the ASX Corporate Governance Council Corporate Governance Principles and Recommendations (4th Edition) as set out in Annexure A. - (d) The independence of the Company's Non-Executive Directors will be assessed on an ongoing basis.
+- 2.1 Number of Directors - (a) The Board has determined that, consistent with the size of the Company and its activities, the Board shall be comprised of a minimum three (3) Directors. - (b) The Board's policy is that the majority of Directors shall be independent, nonexecutive Directors.
+This will ensure that all Board discussions or decisions have the benefit of outside views and experience, and that the majority of Directors will be free of any interests or influences that could, or could reasonably be perceived to, materially interfere with the Director's ability to act in the best interests of the Company. - (c) The Board has adopted the definition of independence set out in the ASX Corporate Governance Council Corporate Governance Principles and Recommendations (4th Edition) as set out in Annexure A. - (d) The independence of the Company's Non-Executive Directors will be assessed at least annually, or more frequently if circumstances require.
+Any potential change in the nature of the independence status of a Non-Executive Director must be promptly notified to the chair of the Board (Chair) and Company Secretary, and the Board will review that Director's independence status.